 When the snow melts, cyclists rejoice, because spring time means the start of the cycling season in Lake Tahoe.
 Whether you’re a roadie looking for scenic mountain roads or a fat tire enthusiasts in search of endless single track, you’ll find it here in Lake Tahoe.

-Where to go Biking
+Where to go Biking in Lake Tahoe

 Lake Tahoe and the surrounding areas are choked full of cycling opportunities.
 A few of the better rides include: